Dentistry Pain Management

 Dental Prescribing: Summary of Best Practices

-Stay up to date with OPEN’s summary of best practices document for dental prescribing, including non-opioids, during the perioperative period.
+Stay up to date with OPEN’s summary of best practices for prescribing after dental surgery.

 Screen for opioid use and substance use before surgery to identify those at risk for poor pain and opioid use outcomes